 Quick Answer: Semi-monthly pay frequency means twice per month, resulting in exactly 24 paychecks per year.
 This differs from bi-weekly pay (26 paychecks per year) and creates tracking challenges when managing hourly teams, since federal overtime rules require 7-day workweek calculations.

 The differences in these payment frequencies affect your cash flow, compliance requirements, and employee satisfaction.
 Semi-monthly periods (13-16 days) routinely split workweeks across two paychecks.
-Federal overtime rules require tracking by 7-day workweeks, creating a compliance mismatch that increases error risk.
+The Fair Labor Standards Act requires time tracking by 7-day workweeks, creating a compliance mismatch that increases error risk when it comes to overtime.

-Semi-monthly delivers 24 paychecks annually on fixed calendar dates (like the 15th and last day of each month), while bi-weekly provides 26 paychecks every 14 days on the same weekday.
-This creates two "extra paycheck" months yearly with bi-weekly, which don't exist with semi-monthly.
+Semi-monthly pay delivers 24 paychecks annually on fixed calendar dates (like the 15th and last day of each month), while bi-weekly pay provides 26 paychecks every 14 days on the same weekday.
+This creates two "extra paycheck" months yearly with bi-weekly pay, which don't exist with semi-monthly schedules.

 Fixed calendar dates mean occasional weekend or holiday adjustments.
 When the 15th falls on Saturday, you'll typically process payroll on Friday.

 Semi-monthly pay periods vary from 13 to 16 days per month, making paycheck amounts unpredictable for hourly workers.
-A full-time server working 40 hours weekly might see 86 hours in one pay period and 93 hours in the next, purely due to calendar differences, not schedule changes.
-According to the Brookings Institution’s research, restaurant and retail workers already experience 32% week-to-week hour variation.
-Semi-monthly pay periods that don't align with when hours are actually worked create additional budgeting challenges.
+According to the Brookings Institution and University of California, Berkeley, restaurant and retail workers already experience an average of 32% hour variation from week-to-week.
+With semi-monthly pay, a full-time server working 40 hours weekly might see 86 hours in one pay period and 93 hours in the next, purely due to calendar differences, not schedule changes.

 State requirements add another layer: